Jahia/dx-examples/example-filter/README.md

 #Example Filter
-This example provides how to create an Jahia Action and register the action for use.
+This example provides how to create an Jahia Filter and register the filter for use.

 ##Tech Stack
 - Jahia DX